 -thought deeply, really deeply, about how you learned to write?
 About how you learned to add, subtract, divide, or do advanced math?
 About how you learned the geography of the world?
 About how you were introduced to the science of water, your body, electricity?
 About how you learned to work in groups?
 About how you learned to cooperate and collaborate with other people in groups who were a different color than you, who had a different spiritual faith than you may have been taught or been exposed to at home?
 About how you learned to _________ (you fill in the blank)?

 And when was the last time you reached out and thanked a teacher that you have had or that you have watched teach?

 I have always had a deep appreciation for teachers.
 Many former teachers of mine won't believe the previous statement, and many others are probably rolling over in their graves!
+(And my friends and former classmates are probably laughing out loud!)
 But maybe there are a few believers?
 I hope so!
 But at this point in my life, I don't think that I really care.
 It is what it is.

 To kick off this topic , I am going to talk about a teacher I witnessed just a few days ago.
 I visited his classroom for an afternoon.
 Joel Falk teaches 5th grade at Gonzalez Community School in Santa Fe, New Mexico.
 I obtained permission from Joel to use his name in this writing as well as the permissions of the principal and assistant principal.
 They all three told me that I could mention their names as long as I did not mention kid's names nor take or post pictures of kids.
 And I know better than doing this without first getting parents' permission and the school's permission!